PieTw3lve/Tuxbrain-Bot/README.md

 ### How to run the Bot

-1. Modify the startup.py file, if you haven't already.
+1. Generate settings.json by running the bot.py file once.
+2. Fill in the settings.json file with your bot token, guild ids, and other necessary information.
-2. Enable all intents through the [Discord Developer Portal](https://discord.com/developers/applications).
+3. Enable all intents through the [Discord Developer Portal](https://discord.com/developers/applications).
-3. Run the bot.py file through the console.
+4. Run the bot.py file again to start the bot.

 ### Further readings